nathamanath/blog/articles/pi-dlna-server.md

 Now restart the pi.
 The disk should be automatically mounted on boot.

 Next I want some media for my pi to serve.
 This bit is easy, you can sftp into the pi.
-On Ubuntu i will use nautilus as an sftp client `nautilus sftp://pi@192.168.0.10`...
+On Ubuntu I will use nautilus as an sftp client `nautilus sftp://pi@192.168.0.10`...
 Now i can drag and drop media files onto my pi!